ericoporto/ags-manual-wiki/Room.md

     readonly static int Room.ColorDepth

-Returns the colour depth of the room's background scene.
-This is important if you want to use DrawImage, since any sprites that you draw must be the same colour depth as the room itself.
+Returns the color depth of the room's background scene.
+This is important if you want to use DrawImage, since any sprites that you draw must be the same color depth as the room itself.

 Example:

-    Display("The current room background is %d-bit colour.", Room.ColorDepth);
+    Display("The current room background is %d-bit color.", Room.ColorDepth);

 *See Also:*
 [DrawingSurface.DrawImage](DrawingSurface#drawingsurfacedrawimage)